tc39/ecmascript_simd/extended-api.md

 SIMD.isFast
 ```

-This function takes a single argument, a function in the `SIMD.universe` API,
+This function takes a single argument, a function in the `SIMD.Universe` API,
 and returns a bool indicating whether the given function is "fast" -- roughly
 meaning a single operation in the underlying platform.